-This new resource supports the use of practicals across various A-level biology 2015 specifications for England (OCR, AQA, Edexcel and Eduqas).
+This resource supports the use of practicals across various A-level biology 2015 specifications for England (OCR, AQA, Edexcel and Eduqas).

-This experiment allows students to go from the plant on the desk, to observing a stained specimen under the microscope in less than 4 minutes (as shown in the images above).
+This experiment allows students to go from the plant on the desk, to observing a stained specimen under the microscope in less than 4 minutes (as shown in the image above).
 The viewed specimen clearly shows the location of vascular bundles and the xylem, phloem and sclerenchyma or collenchyma.

 The use of the stain toluidine blue provides a colour difference between lignified and non-lignified cell walls, clearly highlighting specialised cells and one adaptation they have.